 Common Name: Oriental Poppy

-Papaver orientale is a Perennial up to 1.00 metres tall.
+Papaver orientale is a perennial plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.

 Although no specific mention has been found for this plant, many species in this genus are toxic to mammals, though the toxicity, at least when grown in Britain, is low.

 W. Asia - Armenia, N.E.
 Iran, Turkey.